SuperElastix/SimpleElastix/README.md

 SimpleElastix
 =============

-The goal of SimpleElastix is to bring the robust medical image registration algorithms of [elastix](http://elastix.isi.uu.nl/ "Elastix website") to a wider audience by integrating elastix with [SimpleITK](https://github.com/SimpleITK/SimpleITK "SimpleITK github repository").
+The goal of SimpleElastix is to bring the robust medical image registration algorithms of [elastix](http://elastix.isi.uu.nl/ "Elastix website") library to a wider audience by integrating elastix with [SimpleITK](https://github.com/SimpleITK/SimpleITK "SimpleITK github repository").
 This package provides

 - elastix and transformix bindings for Python, Java, R, Ruby, Octave, Lua, Tcl and C# (see [elastix manual](elastix.isi.uu.nl/download/elastix_manual_v4.7.pdf "elastix manual" for a list of supported algorithms).
 - A user-friendly API that aligns with the design philosophy of SimpleITK, developed specifically for rapid prototyping and use in scripting languages.
 If you are interested, [The Design of SimpleITK](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3874546/ "PubMed") is a great read.